ChisomJude/student-project-tracker/README.md

 ```

 ### 3.Db Conenctions
-- navigate to app/main and update vault ip :
+- At this stage you need to export your vault credentials given :

 ```export VAULT_ADDR=
    export VAULT_TOKEN=